merenlab/merenlab.org/_posts/anvio/2019-10-07-getting-help.md

 [![Slack]({{images}}/anvio-slack.png)]({{images}}/anvio-slack.png){:.center-img .width-90}

-We enjoy discussing concepts of microbial 'omics as scientific discussion beyond anvi'o are most welcome there.
+We enjoy discussing concepts of microbial 'omics, so scientific discussions beyond anvi'o are most welcome there.

 ## Comments on MerenLab.org [non-technical]